fatmasevinck/enetLTS/README.md

 ![Heatmap for 5-fold cross-validation](paper/JOSSgausHeatMap.png)

 Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
+Some of them are as follows:

 ![residuals (left); diagnostic (right)\label{fig:plotexamples}{width=%110}](paper/JOSSgausNCI60.png)